*This post contains affiliate links and ads

 — To keep your skirting boards dust free just use tumble dryer sheets to clean them.
 It attracts the dirt and also leaves a coating which helps to prevent the dust from sticking so quickly next time.

-— Dirty rubber on your trainers?
-Just use toothpaste and an old toothbrush to scrub the stains away.
+— Cleaning hacks for your shoes?
+If you have dirty rubber on your trainers just use toothpaste and an old toothbrush to scrub the stains away.

 — Dust your chrome kitchenware, for example, the toaster and kettle, with icing sugar or flour.
 These will absorb any grease and grime that is lingering and when you clean it away with your usual cleaner they will come up in a lovely shine.